msaqib17/Road_Damage_Detection/README.md

 ## Scale-specific Performance Comparison (APₛ/APₘ/APₗ)
 For comprehensive results.
-Please refer to the paper
+Please refer to the paper.
+Use MMYOLO for YOLOV8, YOLOV7, YOLOV6, PPYOLOE
 ## Citation

 If you find this work useful in your research, please consider citing: